geeksesi/geeksesi.github.io/source/_posts/2020/02/11/wrodpress-payment-plugin-part1.md

 title: wrodpress payment plugin Part1
 comments: true
 tags:
   - wordpress
   - php
   - payment
   - woocommerce
   - wordpress_plugin
-- 100DaysOfCode
 categories:
-- [php, wordpress]
+  - - php
-- 100DaysOfCode
+    - wordpress
+date: 2020-02-11 04:18:03
 ---

 <style>
-img { width: 300px; }
+img { width: 200px; }
 </style>

 ![Mohammad Javad Ghasemy](/images/geeksesi-ir_wordpress_payment_plugin_p1.jpg)

 ## The Story
 Hey there, how are you ?
-i want to write a little about my experince as a wordpress plugin developer in week one of [100DaysOfCode](https://geeksesi.ir).
+i want to write a little about my experince as a wordpress plugin developer.

 you can find some of my plugin in [github](https://github.com/geeksesi).